Church of the Flight into Egypt: History

 The church is the only one in the country dedicated to the Flight into Egypt.
 The chapel was built during the reign of Grand Master Manuel Pinto da Fonseca in the 1750s.
 It was used by departing and arriving sailors.
 The design for the baroque church is attributed to architect Andrea Belli.
 Even though the church is small, the architect made sure to include all characteristics that a bigger church would have such as two bell towers and cupola.
 An inscription above the door reads:

 The inscription includes a Roman number 1752, the year the church was dedicated.
 Above the inscription there is the coat of arms of Grand Master Pinto adorned by an imperial crown.
 The church which was extensively damaged during an air raid on 16 January 1941, but it was restored in 1989.
 The chapel was inaugurated on July 28, 2006 as part of the Valletta Waterfront project.

 Interior

 The titular painting above the high altar depicts the flight of the Holy Family into Egypt.
 The painting depicts the Virgin Mary, with baby Jesus in her hands, resting under the shade of a palm tree, while on their way to Egypt.
-St Joseph is portrayed pulling his donkey to have some shade while some angels are shown looking over the Holy Family.
+Saint Joseph is portrayed pulling his donkey to have some shade while some angels are shown looking over the Holy Family.
 The interior walls are richly decorated with sculptures, making the church a rich example of baroque architecture.